vitaliy-developer/info_from_the_hosts/README.md

 Used with helm in k8s:
 Get the application URL by running these commands:

-* $ helm install web-app ./web-app-chart --debug --dry-run
+* $ helm install web-app ./web-app-chart -n web-app --create-namespace --debug --dry-run

 Get the application URL by running these commands: http://web-app.com/